 When you're moving around, the low-res textures are easier to dismiss than normal due to the sense of space in VR, but because the Baker plantation is such an interesting, detailed setting its overall power is wasted in PSVR.
 As soon as you stop to examine a room the disgusting props and the story they’re trying to tell blend into a noisy backdrop of muddy textures and thorny aliasing.
 The PS4 just isn’t capable of giving Resident Evil 7 its due in VR, and knowing that capable PCs and headsets could is a huge disappointment.

 By the time VR support does arrive on the PC for Resident Evil 7, the majority of fans will have played it by then.
 And while any excuse to give it another go is welcome, I’d rather have the opportunity to remember the Baker house as a novel, unknown place rather than a videogame level.
-As is usually the case, modders are working on ways to implement VR functionality with or without Capcom’s support. —the limited FOV and stereoscopic vision is still an issue, but modders always find a way.
+As is usually the case, modders are working on ways to implement VR functionality with or without Capcom’s support.
+Progress is slow—the limited FOV and stereoscopic vision is still an issue, but modders always find a way.

 For the VR enthusiasts that can weather a year of waiting, much respect.
 That’s real survival horror.